saibotsivad/sign-aws-requests/README.md

 import { createAwsSigner } from 'sign-aws-requests'
 ```

-This library exports a NodeJS and browser compatible version, your bundler should handle picking which one but you can select manually:
+This library exports a NodeJS and browser compatible version, your bundler should handle picking which one, but you can select manually:

-* Browser, ES import/export - `dist/sign-aws-requests-browser.mjs`
+* Browser, ES import/export - `dist/sign-aws-requests-browser.js`
-* Browser, CommonJS - `dist/sign-aws-requests-browser.js`
+* Browser, CommonJS - `dist/sign-aws-requests-browser.cjs`
-* NodeJS, ES import/export - `dist/sign-aws-requests.mjs`
+* NodeJS, ES import/export - `dist/sign-aws-requests.js`
-* NodeJS, CommonJS - `dist/sign-aws-requests.js`
+* NodeJS, CommonJS - `dist/sign-aws-requests.cjs`

-## normal use
+## Normal Use

 Create a signer: